mjftw/pluma-automation/readme.md

 ## Licensing

-The Automation Lab is released under a [GPLv3 License](LICENSE.txt)
+The Automation Lab is released under a [GPLv3 License](LICENSE.txt).